 - About epilepsy in children

-- Risks of having epilepsy
+- Risks for children with epilepsy

-- Learning and education
+- Epilepsy, behaviour and education

 You may also like to take part in research into the management of childhood epilepsy within the family.